complexrobotworks/roblog/Serve a static site in an S3 bucket/README.md

 ![iammane.link and www.iammane.link difference](./artifacts/s3_site_10.jpg)
 * **PERFORM THE SAME STEPS FOR YOUR WWW BUCKET!
 This includes turning off the "Block public access (bucket settings)" check mark and the addition of the bucket policy to your www.yourdomain.com bucket!**
-* Once both of your buckets have been configured with the bucket policy to allow anonymous read access we need to make our final changes to Route53.
-Click into the Route53 console and open up the hosted zone for your domain name (in my case, *iammane.link*).
+* Once both of your buckets have been configured with the bucket policy to allow anonymous read access we need to make our final changes to Route 53.
+Click into the Route 53 console and open up the hosted zone for your domain name (in my case, *iammane.link*).
 * We will need to create two A records for our buckets, they are going to point to the S3 website endpoints we configured earlier.
 Start by clicking on "Create record"

 ![iammane.link hosted zone create record](./artifacts/s3_site_11.jpg)